thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 ## `MTest` non regression test cases

 `5` `MTest`' unit tests associated with the `Burger_EDF_CIWAP_2021` behaviour have been introduced in the `MFrontGallery` project.
-Thoses tests are automatically executed when `MFront` evolves as part of the its continuous integration strategy.
+Those tests are automatically executed when `MFront` evolves as part of the its continuous integration strategy.